 “Poverty robs us of our potential as a people, preventing us from being all that we can be,” said Banderas.
 “This is why it is so important to mobilize all of our efforts to defeat it, especially if today we have the knowledge, the tools and the resources to do it.”

 Banderas works with UNDP to mobilize support for the 17 goals, also known as the Global Goals, with a particular focus on Africa and Latin America.
 He launched a video appeal to help alleviate the Horn of Africa food crisis, helped build momentum around the Rio+20 Summit and lent his voice to several public service announcements, including “The Future We Want.”

-Banderas also advocates for women’s empowerment and launched a powerful message to stop violence against women for International Women’s Day.
-“Violence against women is unacceptable and must stop now,” the well-known actor said in a widely distributed video in English and in Spanish.
+Banderas also spoke out against violence against women for International Women’s Day.
+“Violence against women is unacceptable and must stop now,” the actor said in a widely distributed video in English and in Spanish.

 When an earthquake devastated Ecuador in April 2016, Banderas urged his fans' support for the victims and also called for immediate global action to fight climate change.